|

 Due to

-the high cost of postage we would much prefer that, should you
+the high cost of postage I would much prefer that, should you

 wish to purchase some rock, you make a